The Hidden Costs of Selling Your Home

 4) Annual property taxes.

 Depending on your state, you may owe taxes for the entire year or a pro-rated portion.
-Your real estate agent and title company are the best resource to advise you on this line item.
+Your real estate agent and title company are the best resources to advise you on this line item.

 Learn more about taxes as a military home seller in our helpful post, The Effect of Capital Gain Tax Exclusions on Military Home Sellers.